nyfine99/mckelveyschofield/README.md

 ## Usage

-sample_script.py provides a good outline for usage - simply edit as desired, then run `python sample_script.py` in your terminal.
+All of the scripts in the `scripts` folder provide a good outline for usage.
+To run a script, for example, `sample_script.py`, run

+`python -m scripts.sample_script`

+in your terminal.

 To run many animations with saved results, use multirun.py.
+Run

+`python -m scripts.multirun`

+to use this script.

+Note: for scripts which output images and/or animations, you will need to create an `output` folder in advance.

 ## Contributing